NonVideri/NonVideri.github.io/README.md

 ### Notflix

+- A Netflix clone demo built using React.
+- Uses GraphQL to load movie data, using pagination to limit the requests.
+- Has multiple copies of placeholder movies in a database (for testing).
-- See the second repository.
+- See the second repository for project itself.

 ### React Course App